You Need More than Just Thyroid Lab Tests

 They are all important and give you a little bit of different information.

-High insulin in the fasted state is probably the strongest indicator of insulin resistance but you will also see high Hgb A1cs and high blood glucose as well.
+High insulin in the fasted state is probably the strongest indicator of insulin resistance but it’s still important to assess fasting glucose and hemoglobin A1c.

 #7.
 Serum Estradiol